Guidance

 b.
 Evidence of the amount and frequency of all salary payments made to each worker, showing the transfer of each payment into the named worker’s bank account or onto their pre-paid card, for example, a FOREX card.

-Where you wish to rely on other account records, we must be able to clearly identify the specific worker’s wage to assess whether the worker is being paid in line with what you originally stated on their Certificate of Sponsorship and with the rules set out in the Sponsor guidance for employers.
-Accounts that show only ‘wages for personnel’ but not specifically the sponsored worker by name or other unique identifier are not considered acceptable.
+Where you wish to rely on other account records, we must be able to clearly identify the specific worker’s wage to assess whether the worker is being paid in line with what you originally stated on their Certificate of Sponsorship and with the rules set out in the relevant part of the sponsor guidance.
+We will not accept accounts that show only ‘wages for personnel’ but do not identify the specific sponsored worker by name or other unique identifier.

 Note: this is not required for workers sponsored on the Global Business Mobility – Service Supplier route, under the provisions for contractual service suppliers or independent professionals on the International Agreement route in place before 11 April 2022, or on the Global Business Mobility – Secondment Worker route.